xaviweise/aaat/_sources/welcome.md

 # Welcome

-Welcome to the online version
-[Advanced Analytics and Algorithmic Trading]
+Welcome to the online book Advanced Analytics and Algorithmic Trading.
+This book is currently a work in progress and I will be updating it with more content regularly.
+The aim is to cover the full table of contents generated so far.

 ```{figure} jupyter_book/img/Cover.jpg
 ---